pivotal-cf/docs-pks/gpu.md

-# Create GPU Clusters with CUDA
+# Create GPU Clusters (Beta)

-This page explains how to create TKGI clusters on vSphere with NVIDIA GPU worker nodes and Compute Unified Device Architecture (CUDA) enabled for hosted applications.
+This page explains how to create TKGI clusters on vSphere that run NVIDIA GPU worker nodes.
+Applications hosted on the GPU clusters access GPU functionality via Compute Unified Device Architecture (CUDA).

 ## <a id="overview"></a> Overview